carlosmouracorreia/AlbumFolksFetcher/Documentation/UITesting.md

     }
 ```

 For the magic to happen, the compiler needs to know in compile time the classes name referenced from NSClassFromString.
-To do so, we make a small invocation after the UITesting validation (on the appDelegate didFinishLaunchWithOptions):
+To do so, we make a small invocation after the UITesting validation (on the appDelegate:didFinishLaunchWithOptions):

 ```Swift
      AlbumFolksController.initUIClasses()